PedrobyJoao/Graphs/README.md

 I'm currently studying some algorithms with the book "Grokking Algorithms".<br>
 Right now, I'm into GRAPHS.
 So this repository is for study purposes only.<br><hr>
 # Graphs
-are structure models to study the relation between objects.
+Graphs are structure models to study the relation between objects.
 The objects are represented by vertices (nodes) and each of them are connected by an edge.
 Graphs can be undirected/directed (ordered/unordered) and weighted/unweighted, which means:
 - Direction: The graph is directed when its relationship between objects has order.<Br>
 A---->B is directed because A points to B but B doesn't point to A.<Br>A-----B (or A<---->B) is undirected which means that the relation between those are bidirectional<br>
 Fictional exemple: Nodes: People | Edges: Love<br>